- (for this is a headline).

 Buddha's basic code of ethics to regulate conduct and thought works like that: A lay follower is to abstain from harming living beings, stealing, sexual misconduct, lying and intoxication.

 Genuine interests are of id (libido), and if followed up, they bring about a personality, says Gordon Allport (1966).
 And presumed moral development is surrounded by psychological theories: [Lawrence Kohlberg].

-Most likely, limited ideas and soap teachings may amount to trap members of a cult It is not liked by cult members that things like these are leaked out: [Compare Brihadaranyaka Upanishad, 1.4.10]
+Most likely, limited ideas and soap teachings may amount to trap members in a cult.
+Many cult members may not welcome such thoughts leaked out: [Compare Brihadaranyaka Upanishad, 1.4.10]

 Humans unfold interests and thought from id developments, and possibly neurotic, maladaptations of id in the second place if things go wrong.
 Much id-help may be detected in Erik H. Erikson's epigenetic scheme.
 (See books below)